Boberkraft/decidim/README.md

 Lenght of pesel is implemented using `ActiveModel::Validations::PresenceValidator` which adds specialized error message when to toe object when it detects anomalym.

 ### Pesel
-Control sum checking and pesel validation is delegated to the externals library under the MIT `https: // github.com / macuk / pesel` license.
+Control sum checking and pesel validation is delegated to the externals library under the MIT license https://github.com/macuk/pesel.
 It is well tested and works well, so there is no need for addidional work.